WeAreAcademy/mark-react-proj--baby-names/README.md

 ## Exercise 3

+- Check in with faculty before continuing to this level.

 - Add a "favourites" list, displayed separately.

 - When the user clicks a name from the main list, it should be moved to a "favourites" list.
 It should disappear from the main list!